sammydigits/sam-2019-03-27/README.md

 - Gatsby doesn’t support ALT tags for images pulled from the Drupal JSON API, yet: https://github.com/gatsbyjs/gatsby/issues/10339
 - Multilanguage support between drupal JSON API and Gatsby doesnt work, yet: https://github.com/gatsbyjs/gatsby/issues/10020
+  - There are upcoming improvements to the Drupal JSON API module which will rectify this, or
+  - Changes to Gatsby can be made, as discussed in the issue above.
+- Pages created in Drupal could be automatically displayed as navigation items.

 ## Libraries

 // What external libraries have you used and why?

 - gatsby-source-drupal
+  - To allow Gatsby to use Drupal as a datasource.
 - gatsby-plugin-sass
+  - To allow for CSS to be written in SASS, so variables and imports can be used.

 ---